0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

   <figcaption>The fake story coming back to us through the stalker.</figcaption>
 </figure>

-That was the point where we knew, unequivocally.
-It was him.
+At this point we knew it was him.

 ---

 ### May to December 2025 (lawsuit time)

-In May 2025, I had a boyfriend.
-The stalker texted me one day, saying he saw us kissing in a park.
-By this point, my roomate and I had more than enough evidence, but we had just sat on it to keep collecting, lest Gavin dig himself further into his grave.
-He texted my boyfriend, too.
+In may 2025, the stalker texted me one day, saying he saw me and my boyfriend kissing in a park.
+Strangely enough, that was the first time we had ever gone to that park, and also the first time we had ever kissed in public (new relationship).
+After a few days, he texted my boyfriend too.
 I talked to my boyfriend and learned that Gavin had actually met him months prior, so Gavin DID have his phone number already.

-The commonality between every person being stalked, and every modality of the stalking, was one person: Gavin fucking Grier.
+It had to be him.

-Once I learned that it was Gavin texting my boyfriend, I went to the Franklin County Municipal Court and filed suit immediately.
+Within 2 days of gavin reaching out to my boyfriend, I went to the Franklin County Municipal Court and filed suit.
+There was more than enough evidence at this point, and we needed it to stop.
 I also made a group chat with me, my roommate, and Gavin, and put the evidence directly in front of him. **We have not received a harassment text since the day I texted Gavin.**

 <figure style="max-width: 100%; text-align: center;">
   <a href="/assets/gavin99.png"><img src="/assets/gavin99.png" alt="Group chat with Gavin and roommate" style="max-height: 50vh;"></a>
   <figcaption>The group chat I made with my roommate and Gavin.
 My phone cleared the image storage because the texts are old, but this is where I sent screenshots of the harassment.</figcaption>
 </figure>

-We heard from people in Gavin's circle that this message sent him into a panic.
-He was "freaking out," they said, and would not tell them why.
+Also, over time we heard from people in Gavin's circle that this message sent him into a panic.
+He was "freaking out," they said, and he would not tell them why.
+Probably because telling them would incriminate him.

-After things got filef with the court, I started reaching out to some of the people who had called and texted me, attempting to get witness statements.
+After things got filed with the court, I started reaching out to some of the people who had called and texted me, attempting to get witness statements.
 Several of the numbers were iPhones, so I followed those leads.
 I had a few conversations that helped connect the calls and texts back to Gavin's friends and relatives.

 <figure style="max-width: 100%; text-align: center;">
   <a href="/assets/friend.png"><img src="/assets/friend.png" alt="Conversation with person connected to harassment" style="max-height: 50vh;"></a>
   <figcaption>One of the conversations after I started tracing the iPhone numbers.</figcaption>
 </figure>

 I learned that Gavin moved back to Washington because of this very lawsuit.
-Three different people corroborated this!
-A few months later, despite him trying to run away, I won in Franklin County Municipal Court anyway.
+Three different people corroborated this.
+A few months later, despite him trying to run away, I won in Franklin County Municipal Court.
+He was found liable.

 ---